tripal/tripal/docs/install/docker.rst

 --------------

 Currently we have the following installed:
- - Debian Buster(10)
+ - Debian Bullseye(11)
- - PHP 7.3.33 with extensions needed for Drupal (Memory limit 1028M)
+ - PHP 8.0.21 with extensions needed for Drupal (Memory limit 1028M)
- - Apache 2.4.38
+ - Apache 2.4.54
- - PostgreSQL 11.14 (Debian 11.14-0+deb10u1)
+ - PostgreSQL 13.7 (Debian 13.7-0+deb11u1)
- - Composer 2.2.6
+ - Composer 2.3.10
- - Drupal Console 1.9.8
- - Drush 10.6.2
+ - Drush 11.1.1
- - Drupal 9.1.x-dev downloaded using composer (or as specified by drupalversion argument).
+ - Drupal 9.3.x-dev downloaded using composer (or as specified by drupalversion argument).
  - Xdebug 3.0.1

 Quickstart